spring-attic/gradle-plugins/propdeps-plugin/README.md

 Provides additional `optional` and `provided` dependency configurations for Gradle along with Maven POM generation support.

+NB: This plugin does not work with the new maven-publish plugin, and thus also not with other publishing plugins based on this, such as the Bintray and artifactory plugins.

 ## Configuration
 See [tags][1] to determine the latest available version.
 Then configure the plugin in your project as